All blog posts

 Curious about the possibilities for your company?
 Request your trial period!

 In 2021, 362,510 vacancies flowed into Flanders, half as many as the previous year.
-The same trend is occurring in the Netherlands.
-There they counted a record 387,000 vacancies in December, a sloppy 16,000 more than the previous quarter.
+The same trend is evident in the Netherlands.
+There they counted a record 387,000 vacancies in December, a whopping 16,000 more than the previous quarter.
 This sharp increase continues in all sectors.
 The downside of the economic boom is that these vacancies are difficult to fill.
 No surprise: the "war for talent" is raging more fiercely than ever.

 All for the experience